 In the following pages I will explain more about how the technique works, a little about myself and why I got involved in the work, and the different ways in which you can learn this process.

-Mendip Road is in Windmill Hill, just a little south of the city centre, near St. Mary Redcliffe.
-It is a short walk (no more than five minutes) from Bedminster train station (with links to Temple Meads) and several major bus routes.
+Mendip Road is in Windmill Hill, just a little way south of Bristol city centre, near St. Mary Redcliffe.
+It is a short walk (no more than five minutes) from Bedminster train station, which has regular links to Temple Meads.

 You can view a map here: